boystrange/FairCheck/README.md

 The `NO` output indicates that the program is ill typed and the subsequent message provides details about (one of) the errors that have been found.
 In this case, the error indicates that the process `B` is action unbounded.
-The number after the `@` sign indicates, sometimes approximately, the line number where the error was detected.
+The number after the `@` sign indicates the line number where the error was detected.

 ### Claim 4